statiagov/gesmew/guides/content/developer/core/shipments.md

 ### The Coordinator

-The `Gesmew::Stock::Coordinator` is the starting point for determining shipments when calling `create_proposed_shipments` on an order.
+The `Gesmew::Stock::Coordinator` is the starting point for determining shipments when calling `create_proposed_shipments` on an inspection.
 Its job is to go through each `StockLocation` available and determine what can be shipped from that location.

-The `Gesmew::Stock::Coordinator` will ultimately return an array of packages which can then be easily converted into shipments for an order by calling `to_shipment` on them.
+The `Gesmew::Stock::Coordinator` will ultimately return an array of packages which can then be easily converted into shipments for an inspection by calling `to_shipment` on them.

 ### The Packer

 A `Gesmew::Stock::Packer` object is an important part of the `create_proposed_shipments` process.
-Its job is to determine possible packages for a given StockLocation and order.
+Its job is to determine possible packages for a given StockLocation and inspection.
 It uses rules defined in classes known as `Splitters` to determine what packages can be shipped from a `StockLocation`.

 For example, we may have two splitters for a stock location.
-One splitter has a rule that any order weighing more than 50lbs should be shipped in a separate package from items weighing less.
+One splitter has a rule that any inspection weighing more than 50lbs should be shipped in a separate package from items weighing less.
 Our other splitter is a catch-all for any item weighing less than 50lbs.
-So, given one item in an order weighing 60lbs and two items weighing less, the Packer would use the rules defined in our splitters to come up with two separate packages: one containing the single 60lb item, the other containing our other two items.
+So, given one item in an inspection weighing 60lbs and two items weighing less, the Packer would use the rules defined in our splitters to come up with two separate packages: one containing the single 60lb item, the other containing our other two items.

 #### Default Splitters

 Gesmew comes with two default splitters which are run in sequence.
-This means that the first splitter takes the packages array from the order, and each subsequent splitter takes the output of the splitter that came before it.
+This means that the first splitter takes the packages array from the inspection, and each subsequent splitter takes the output of the splitter that came before it.

 Let's take a look at what the default splitters do:

-* **Shipping Category Splitter**: Splits an order into packages based on items' shipping categories.
+* **Shipping Category Splitter**: Splits an inspection into packages based on items' shipping categories.
 This means that each package will only have items that all belong to the same shipping category.
-* **Weight Splitter**: Splits an order into packages based on a weight threshold.
+* **Weight Splitter**: Splits an inspection into packages based on a weight threshold.
 This means that each package has a mass weight.
-If a new item is added to the order and it causes a package to go over the weight threshold, a new package will be created so that all packages weigh less than the threshold.
+If a new item is added to the inspection and it causes a package to go over the weight threshold, a new package will be created so that all packages weigh less than the threshold.
 You can set the weight threshold by changing `Gesmew::Stock::Splitter::Weight.threshold` (defaults to `150`) in an initializer.

 #### Custom Splitters